The Handmaid's Tale (opera): Synopsis

 The handmaid is assigned to a new posting under the command of Fred.
 She is therefore known as Offred (Of Fred).
 The wife of the household is Serena Joy, a former gospel singer.
 Offred and Ofglen, another handmaid, go shopping where they encounter the pregnant Janine.
 A doctor offers to impregnate Offred, but she declines in fear.
 At her new posting, the handyman Nick and Fred both have illegal contact with Offred when they talk to her and approach her bedroom.
 The household gathers for the ritual impregnation, and Nick tells Offred that Fred wants to see her privately afterwards, which is also illegal.

 Instead of treating Offred as a sexual surrogate, the commander finds himself attracted to her, which is an unpardonable sin leading to much of the disaster throughout the story.

 The next day, the birth of Janine's child prompts all the wives and handmaids of the district to gather in celebration.
-Offred visits Fred that night in private, and once she is back in her bedroom, she collapses in fit of hysterical laughter.
+Offred visits Fred that night in private, and once she is back in her bedroom, she collapses in a fit of hysterical laughter.
 This is Offred's way of acknowledging the hopelessness of her situation after the commander makes her kiss him "as if she meant it", as well as a way to represent a woman's response to the experience of Gilead as a whole.
 The inconclusive ending of act 1 foreshadows the ending of act 2.